-This document provides private and social sector landlords with up to date information on Universal Credit and helps them understand what they can do to help their tenants prepare for their move to direct payments.
+This document provides private and social sector landlords with information about Universal Credit to help them understand what they can do to help their tenants prepare for:

-It also covers what budgeting and payment support is available for tenants who may need help moving to the new system.
-This includes alternative payment arrangements if claimants are finding it hard to manage their Universal Credit payment and pay their landlord themselves.
+It also explains what support is available for tenants, This includes alternative payment arrangements if claimants are finding it hard to manage their Universal Credit payment and pay their landlord themselves.

 Universal Credit payments are made up of different amounts depending on the claimant’s individual circumstances.

-The Universal Credit additional amount for housing costs payment helps tenants with their eligible rent and service charge costs.
-Regulations state that claimants must satisfy 3 conditions – payment, liability and occupation – to qualify for help with their housing costs.
+Payments include all eligible housing costs.
+The Universal Credit additional amount for housing costs helps tenants with their rent and service charge costs.
+Claimants must be liable to pay rent for the home they are living in to qualify for help with their housing costs.

-DWP will, in the majority of cases, pay eligible housing costs directly to the claimant as part of the single Universal Credit payment.
-For private sector tenants, their Universal Credit additional amount for housing costs will be whichever is lower out of their actual costs or the Local Housing Allowance rate.
+For private rented sector tenants, their Universal Credit additional amount for housing costs will be whichever is lower out of their actual costs or the relevant Local Housing Allowance rate.

-If a social sector tenant claimant has any under-occupied bedrooms their additional amount for housing costs will be reduced by:
+If a social rented sector tenant has any spare bedrooms, their additional amount for housing costs will be reduced by: